angelo-wf/texture-viewer/README.md

 ## Licence

-Licensed under the MIT licence, see `LICENSE` for details.
+Licensed under the MIT license, see `LICENSE` for details.